 Sentencing guidelines for what amounts to drug trafficking under state and federal law vary and are heavily determinate upon the individual charged and the circumstances of the particular offense(s).
 However, even one count of unlawful prescribing is likely to subject a physician to jail time, or at least a very lengthy probationary period, in addition to licensing sanctions.

-While some damage may be prevented by an aggressive criminal defense and professional licensing defense, your attorney must be knowledgeable about all of these areas in order to adequately defend your interests.
+While some damage may be prevented by an aggressive criminal defense and a professional licensing defense, your attorney must be knowledgeable about all of these areas in order to adequately defend your interests.

 Too often, physicians overlook the complexity of these arenas and hire an attorney only skilled in criminal law.
 However, an attorney skilled in state and federal criminal law, as well as state and federal administrative law, will be more economical than hiring multiple attorneys, provide better care due to knowledge of the interplay between all arenas, and be prepared to aggressively protect your rights, your livelihood and your freedom.